adambard/learnxinyminutes-docs/bash.html.markdown

 # To use && and || with if statements, you need multiple pairs of square brackets:
 if [ $Name == "Steve" ] && [ $Age -eq 15 ]
 then
-    echo "This will run if $Name is Steve AND $Age is 15." fi
+    echo 'This will run if $Name is Steve AND $Age is 15.' fi

 if [ $Name == "Daniya" ] || [ $Name == "Zach" ]
 then
-    echo "This will run if $Name is Daniya OR Zach." fi
+    echo 'This will run if $Name is Daniya OR Zach.' fi

 # Expressions are denoted with the following format: